Find Your Animal Spirit Guides

 In our culture, we are familiar with Halloween or All Hallows Eve.
 However, much of the essence and spiritual wisdom connected to these ceremonial days – meant to honor and communicate with one’s ancestors – has been lost.

 Through ancestral communication, you’re able to open your heart, experiencing a deeper love within yourself, due to the connection you have with your family tree.
 Through this practice, people have been able to reconcile deep wounds and karmic patterns that stem back from past life trauma and even issues between the deceased and living families.

 Ancestral work can transform the karmas of past generations, as well as work into the current and future generations for healing.

 Halloween and The Day of the Dead

 These two celebrations are traditionally considered ceremonial days and nights to honor and communicate with one’s ancestors.
-This is a time to create family altars, perform ceremonies with the ancestors, and layout offerings of flowers, incense, crystals, art, and food.
+This is a time to create family altars, perform ceremonies with the ancestors, and lay out offerings of flowers, incense, crystals, art, and food.
 Halloween or All Hallows Eve literally means Holy Night or All Saint’s Night.
-It is a time to honor and communicate with those that have taken their spirit walk, ancestors, and the holy or saintly ones.
+It is a time to honor and communicate with those who have taken their spirit walk, ancestors, and the holy or saintly ones.
 The Day of the Dead maintains the spiritual essence of ceremony, honor, and communication in the deeper regions of Mexico.

 Elements of these beautiful ceremonies and altar practices can be observed in our modern Halloween by way of candles in jack-o-lanterns, candy offerings, and festivities.
-If you choose, you can mindfully reconnect to these ancient practices while the veil between the two worlds is open this time of year.
+If you choose, you can mindfully reconnect to these veneration practices while the veil between the two worlds is open this time of year.